EetuEH/EetuEH/README.md

 - 👋 Hi, I’m Eetu Haanpää
 - 👀 I’m interested in programming and software development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning front-end web development
 - 📫 How to reach me:
      - https://www.linkedin.com/in/eetu-haanp%C3%A4%C3%A4/